iAvoe/Object-Oriented-Analysis-Design-Review-3/README.md

   - deliver quality
   - deliver on time
   - deliver within budget
-- A project can only be considered successful if it delivers the predetermined business value
+- A project can only be considered successful if it delivers the pre-determined business value

 ## Systems Analysis & Design Method (SADM)